rodrigogarcia1986/rodrigogarcia1986/README.md

 ## BIO

-For the last 15 years, I've been working with proofreading and book publishing.
+For the last 15 years, I've been working with proofreading, book publishing and teaching.
 I'm graduated and have a master's and doctor's degree on Language and Literature at <a href="https://www.fflch.usp.br/">USP</a>.
-Nevertheless, I recently have acquired a passion for programming and decided to change carrers in order to become a software developer.

 | **Stats** | **TopLanguages** |